thoughtbot/shoulda-matchers/MAINTAINING.md

 ## Communication

-We use a combination of methods to communicate with each other:
+We have several ways that we can communicate with each other:

 * In planning major releases, it can be helpful to create a **new issue** outlining the changes as well as steps needed to launch the release.
 This